klagan/sample-multitenancy/readme.md

 |`MsalUiRequiredException: No account or login hint was passed to the AcquireTokenSilent call.`|Try clearing the cookies and trying again.
 This message could indicate you are using a stale cookie when changes have been made to authn.
 Clearing the cookies and logging in again to generate a new cookie may highlight the true error or fix the problem.|

 ## My Notes

+Add `Microsoft.Identity.Web` and `Microsoft.Identity.Web.UI` packages to handle authentication and challenge screens respectively

+Change the `area` in the `_LoginPartial` partial views from `AzureAd` to `MicrosoftIdentity`.
+The `Microsoft.Identity.Web.UI` package is responsible for the challenge screens and uses the `MicrosoftIdentity` MVC area for the login and logout pages.

 #### What this example currently does